trilobite-poetry/trilobite-poetry.github.io/issues/_past/1/hibbard.md

 ---
 title: four translations
 contributor: Tom Hibbard
-issue: "people used to have cool names like Kimball Flaccus"
+issue: "people used to have cool names like kimball flaccus"
 ---

 ## The Poem Interrupted